ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 6. Using your browser, access the [Resource List][https://{DomainName}/resources], navigate to the **Storage** category and open the `vpns2s-cos` {{site.data.keyword.cos_short}}.
 You can open the storage bucket that was created and view the file that was added by the API server along with the metadata associated with it.

 ### Test connecting from on-premises to service endpoint over the VPN connection
 In some situations, it might be desirable to interact directly from an on-premises application to a Cloud service that is only accessible via a private endpoint.
-For example, leveraging a message-queueing service such as [Messages for RabbitMQ](https://cloud.ibm.com/catalog/services/messages-for-rabbitmq) with a Producer running in the Cloud and a Consumer running on-premises.
+For example, leveraging a message-queueing service such as [{{site.data.keyword.messages-for-rabbitmq}}](https://{DomainName}/catalog/services/messages-for-rabbitmq) with a Producer running in the Cloud and a Consumer running on-premises.
 In our example, we will interact directly with the {{site.data.keyword.databases-for-postgresql}} we have been using from the on-prem VSI.

 1. Obtain your {{site.data.keyword.databases-for-postgresql}} credentials from the [**pg_credentials.json**](#create-postgresql) file created earlier.
 Edit the file located under the
 **sampleapps/nodejs-graphql/config** subdirectory in your local system.
 Copy the command found under credentials.cli.composed to be used later.